jboss/ide-config/eclipse/README.md

 1. Download the jboss-xml-templates.xml file in this directory.
 2. In Eclipse preferences for to XML -> XML Files -> Editor -> Templates
 3. Click Import
-4. Select the formatting you downloaded in step (1)
+4. Select the XML templates file you downloaded in step (1)

 HTML formatting
 ---------------